private adhd assessments in london

 1

-Select a convenient appointment date and time with one of our clinicians, then confirm your booking by paying in full or using flexible payment options, including Klarna.
+Select a convenient appointment date and time for Part 1 of the assessment, then confirm your booking by paying in full or using flexible payment options, including Klarna

 2